ozancanozdemir/ozancanozdemir.github.io/_posts/2025-10-17-2025-posit-table-contest-tutorial.md

+---
-# Tutorial for Developing An Advanced Stock Dashboard for the S&P 500 for the 2025 Posit Table Contest"
+title: "Tutorial for Developing an Advanced Stock Dashboard for the S&P 500 for the 2025 Posit Table Contest"
+tags: [r]
+categories: [r]
+author_profile: true
+layout: single
+read_time: true
+---

 This tutorial breaks down the development of an R Shiny application titled **S&P 500 Monitoring Dashboard** for the 2025 Posit Table Dashboard.
 This app effectively combines interactive financial data visualization (`plotly`), beautiful data tables (`gt`, `gtExtras`), web scraping (`rvest`), and external API integration (`riingo`, `ellmer`/Gemini AI) within a custom, sleek dark theme.
 You can access the app through this [link](https://ozancanozdemir.shinyapps.io/sp500-monitoring-dashboard/)